grahambrooks/product-backstage/plugins/catalog-backend-module-product/README.md

     - system-1
 ```

 This will create a Product entity that is associated with the components "component-1" and "component-2", and the system "system-1".
+The product belongs to the North America market, has a parent product called "parent-product", and two child products "child-product-1" and "child-product-2".

+## Product Nesting

+Product entities can be organized hierarchically.
+Use the `parentProduct` field to specify a parent product and `childProducts` to list any child products.
+The processor will automatically create bidirectional relationships between parent and child products with the relation types `parentOf` and `childOf`.

+See the [nested products example](./examples/nested-products.yaml) for a complete demonstration of product hierarchy with multiple nesting levels.

+## Market Attribute

+The optional `market` attribute can be used to categorize products by geographical market or business segment.
+This can be useful for filtering and organizing products in the catalog.